-Headaches, migraines, restless leg?
+Headaches, migraines, restless leg, numbness, tingling?
 Magnesium

 Injure easily, feel weak, break bones easily?
 Magnesium

-Anxiety, depression, fibro, constipation?
+Anxiety, depression, seizures, fibro, constipation, mood swings?
 Magnesium

 Muscle cramps?
 Magnesium and Potassium

 Magnesium activates over 300 enzyme reactions.
 It’s crucial for nerves, muscles, blood, cells and bones, it’s almost like we need this stuff.
 Without it, our body can’t ‘glue’ things in the right spots and those things end up deposited elsewhere, leaving the areas they should have been glued, weak or unable to function properly.

 Boron helps keep Magnesium and Calcium moving in the right direction.
 Some people’s joints stiffen as things are deposited in the wrong spot, boron usually helps this. ( Rheumatoid Arthritis is most likely from a type of ring worm parasite infection [we all have parasites, shhh]) Vitamin K2 and D3 can have a bit to do with this as well.
 It really just gets into the fact that our body needs a ton of nutrients to get everything working again.

 Magnesium can get a little complex

 There are about 11 types of commonly supplemented magnesium, some better than others, some more cost effective than others.
 Some people only use one form of magnesium, some use several, some use all of them.
 I started with Malate and slowly branched out trying more and more.
 I eventually tried some magnesium hydroxide and felt so much energy when I took one, that realized I need to get in the habit of trying small amounts of all types of magnesium.
 If I were still confused about which magnesium to take, I would probably just stick with malate like I did when I started, or use something like Magnesium Breakthrough which has 7 common forms.